-Immediately south, a 1,200-unit multifamily development is under construction; the site where it is The signage that visitors and residents see when entering Oak Cliff does not "announce" that they have arrived someplace special.

-The viaducts from downtown provide access over the Trinity River into Oak Cliff. located was chosen predominantly for the views it offers of the downtown skyline.
+Immediately south, a 1,200-unit multifamily development is under construction; the site where it is located was chosen predominantly for the views it offers of the downtown skyline.
 To the west of the study area lies the Kessler Park neighborhood.
 Named after George Kessler, one of the pioneers of American urban planning and a native of Dallas, the Kessler Park neighborhood is an upscale island in a neglected and sometimes forgotten area of the city.